quantopirotroid/kernelcare-doc/docs/kernelcare-enterprise/README.md

 # KernelCare Enterprise (ePortal)

-KernelCare.ePortal is a web management console for KernelCare for servers located behind the firewall, with no internet access.
-It is a part of KernelCare Enterprise offering, and should be installed on premises.
+KernelCare Enterprise includes a web management console (ePortal) for protected environments.

+ePortal software can help protect servers located behind the firewall (i.e. with no internet access) and can be installed both on-premises and in the cloud.

 ## ePortal Hardware Requirements